 Sunrise?
 Or are we supposed to perceive this as sunset?
 Regardless, if we look closely we see movement in the shadows around the pit.
 The hominids aren't sequestered in it.
 They are able to take on the dark with their new-found weaponry.

 Shot 90, above, uses for the front screen projection image the same still as shot 5, below.

 These shots introduce us to the color organization we typically associate with HAL's eye.

 We have the barely discernible white center encased in yellow-orange and then red surrounded by dark red.

 91 Return to the waterhole.
 (18:07)

-The shot is viewing the area around the pit as seen in shot 34, though a medium-shot of Moonwatcher crouching on the boulders with a bone in hand, assuming a threatening posture.
-The opposing hominids who had earlier taken over the waterhole leap about in the foreground, while behind Moonwatcher members of his group climb into view, all carrying bones.
+The shot is viewing the area around the waterhole as seen in shot 34, though we now have a medium-shot of Moonwatcher crouching on the boulders with a bone in hand, assuming a threatening posture.
+The opposing hominids who had earlier taken over the waterhole leap about in the foreground, while Moonwatcher and members of his group climb into view, all carrying bones.

 92 Medium close-up of the opposing hominids.
 (18:29)